ivan-kleshnin/cyclejs-examples/docs/lessons-2.md

 `Observable.interval` counts forever but there is no sense in broadcasting repeating values.<br/>
-`.distinctUntilChanged()` is a very convenient operator which can help with this issue.
+There is a very convenient operator `distinctUntilChanged` which can help with this issue.
 It cuts consequent repeating items keeping outer layers unaware of inner buzz.

 ## 2.10: Menu Stateless